 You could, on the Volumetrics diet!

 This approach was created by nutrition scientist Dr. Barbara Rolls.[2]
-It emphasizes eating foods that low in calories but highly nutritious, so you can eat high volumes, feel fuller for longer, and keep your taste buds happy.
+It emphasizes eating foods that are low in calories but highly nutritious, so you can eat high volumes, feel fuller for longer, and keep your taste buds happy.

 The Volumetrics diet is about making healthy, sustainable choices rather than following strict, restrictive rules.
 Here’s how it works.